hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 ## Parsing awk code written by other people

 We have gone through some simple examples here, but there will likely come a time where you end up searching the web for a more complex application of `awk`.
-Let's take a look at some code and see if we can tell what it does
+Let's take a look at some code and see if we can tell what it does.

 ```bash
 ### DO NOT RUN ###